hanfak/topics-to-learn/general-paradigms/architecture/layered-architecture.md

     - The lower layers will grow fat, with more responsibilities
     - Global architectural rules should be enforced by devs and within the build
 - It grows hard to test
-  - Sometimes layers are skipped, ie web access the persistence directly
+  - Sometimes layers are skipped, ie web access the persistence directly wihtout going through domain layer
     - This scatters the domain logic, mixing responsibilities in different layers
   - Means having to mock domain and persistence layer in web layer, making tests complex
     - complex tests means less tests, as no one wants to do them or lack of time